beauty-bitz/beauty-bitz.github.io/_posts/2026-05-06-best-face-creams-for-dry-skin.md

 - **Occlusive Balms:** Seal in moisture and protect the skin barrier while you sleep, preventing water loss.
 - **Sleeping Masks:** Provide deep hydration and nourishment overnight, so you wake up with plumper, more radiant skin.

-Would you like me to add this updated section directly into your full blog post so it flows seamlessly with the rest?

 ### **8. Always Patch Test First**

 Before applying a new product to your entire face: